- GW Home

 - Faculty & Staff

 The University reserves the right to refuse transfer credit in part or in whole or to allow credit provisionally.
-Up to six credit hours of coursework may be accepted as transfer credit for graduate students provided the coursework was completed within the past three years at an accredited college or university, the coursework was taken for graduate credit and the student earned a grade of B or better in the course.
+Up to six credit hours of coursework may be accepted as transfer credit for graduate students provided the coursework was completed within the past five years at an accredited college or university, the coursework was taken for graduate credit and the student earned a grade of B or better in the course.
 A limited amount of additional transfer credit may be approved upon petition to the senior associate dean.

 Advanced standing may be awarded for appropriate coursework completed at other accredited institutions provided minimum grade requirements have been met.
 The minimum acceptable grade is C for coursework to be applied toward an undergraduate degree.
 Advanced standing may also be awarded for nontraditional classroom or clinical experience as outlined below.
 Nursing programs vary in the amount of advanced standing they will award.
 For Bachelor's programs, no more than 60 credit hours can be accepted as advanced standing.

 Credits for College Board College-Level Examination Program (CLEP)

 As of July 2001, CLEP examinations are offered as computer-based tests at most test centers.
 To earn credit, the student must score at the 50th percentile on each examination.
 GW grants credit for specific examinations.
 Those examinations that are not accepted include English Composition, English Composition with Essay, and College Mathematics.
 Arrangements for taking the examinations are the responsibility of the applicant and should be made through College Board College-Level Examination Board.
 Information is available at www.collegeboard.com/clep.

 CLEP examinations are offered to military personnel through DANTES.
 Arrangements for taking DANTES CLEP examinations are the responsibility of the applicant and should be made through the military educational advisor.